sjmudd/webscalesql-rpm/README.md

 - performance_schema: This build currently does not include performance_schema (default build behaviour).
-If you have performance_schema tables from a previous MySQL-server install the table naems will be visible but if you try to select from them you'll get an error like this:
+If you have performance_schema tables from a previous MySQL-server install, the table names will be visible, but if you try to select from them you'll get an error like this:
 ```
 root@myserver [performance_schema]> select * from users;